Irish pub: Culture and etiquette

 For centuries, the Irish public house has been an integral part of Irish social culture.
-In Ireland the local pub is a pillar of the community the same way the local church would be.
+In Ireland the local pub is a pillar of the community in the same way as the local church.
 It functions as both a place to consume alcohol at leisure as well as a place in which to meet and greet the people of a locality.
 In many cases, Irish people will have one (or more) pubs which are referred to as 'the local' which is the pub which they frequent most often.
 There is generally a very close and mutual understanding and informality between the customer and the staff and, in many cases, particularly in country pubs, virtually all of the regular customers will know each other very well.
 That warm and friendly atmosphere extends to outsiders as well and it is not uncommon for strangers or tourists to be drawn into conversations with locals.
 In addition to the casual social atmosphere, hearty food and drink, sports, and traditional Irish music are hallmarks of pub culture.
 Food is usually simple and traditional featuring classic Irish dishes like Irish stew, boxty, and Irish soda bread.
 Drinks include a variety of spirits and beers on tap but one can certainly expect Guinness and Irish whiskey such as Bushmills or Jameson.
 Irish pubs with televisions frequently show Gaelic games such as Gaelic football or hurling.
 While not all Irish pubs will feature live Irish music, it is an important part of the culture.
 The atmosphere is cozy and the pub furniture is simple and built to last.